OtherRealms/Shot-Manager-Guide/source/index.rst

 Unpinned layers will fall back to the value determined by the **View Layer default** option.

-* **Primary Layer**, select a View Layer that will become activated when selecting the shot if 'Switch to Primary' is enabled in settings.
+* **Primary Layer**, select a View Layer that will become activated when selecting the Shot if 'Switch to Primary' is enabled in settings.

 * **View Layer default**, See :ref:`UI: Settings`
 * **Clear Pins/Pin All** Save or unpin all view layer states.
-* **Enabled and Primary Only** Only displays the renderable view layers for the active shot.
+* **Enabled and Primary Only** Only displays the renderable view layers for the active Shot.
-* **'AB'** icon: Rename the Primary Layer to match the shot's name.
+* **'AB'** icon: Rename the Primary Layer to match the Shot's name.
-* **'Link'** icon: Indicates the view layer is the shot's Primary Layer and can be clicked to reassign the layer.
+* **'Link'** icon: Indicates the view layer is the Shot's Primary Layer and can be clicked to reassign the layer.
-* **'Broken Link'** icon: the shot name is identical a View Layer's name, click to choose a Primary Layer.
+* **'Broken Link'** icon: the Shot name is identical a View Layer's name, click to choose a Primary Layer.

 Shot Rules
 -----------